Three Russians jailed in Greenpeace protest freed on bail

-ST. PETERSBURG, Russia (Reuters) - Three of the 30 people arrested during a Greenpeace protest walked free on bail on Thursday, defiant that the action against Arctic oil drilling was justified and that the response by the authorities was not.
+ST. PETERSBURG, Russia, Nov 21 (Reuters) - Three of the 30 people arrested during a Greenpeace protest walked free on bail on Thursday, defiant that the action against Arctic oil drilling was justified and that the response by the authorities was not.

 Denis Sinyakov, 36, a freelance photographer, caught his wife in a bear hug and Ekaterina Zaspa, 37, the doctor on the Arctic Sunrise icebreaker, was greeted by her husband.

-“I am not guilty, and there is no crime in people organizing peaceful protests,” Sinyakov told reporters outside the court in Russia’s second city of St Petersburg.
+“I am not guilty, and there is no crime in people organising peaceful protests,” Sinyakov told reporters outside the court in Russia’s second city of St Petersburg.

 Andrey Allakhverdov, 50, a spokesman for Greenpeace Russia, said he had “absolutely no regrets” over taking part in the protest when activists tried to scale the Prirazlomnaya oil platform operated by state-owned Gazprom in the Pechora Sea.